top of page

 Vice Chair

-My husband and I live in Fife with our rescued greyhound, Isla who we adopted from SGS.
-We lost George and Rocky before him not too long ago.
+My husband and I live in Fife.
 We have been involved in fostering and volunteering for SGS for several years now.
 It's hugely rewarding taking in a dog to foster and helping them flourish into wonderful pets.
 I am part of the rehoming team looking for great homes for our dogs.
+We lost our last greyhound, Isla, earlier this year.

 Lorraine Baker